 Once they reached Elephant island the carpenter made a closed top sail boat and a shelter from life boats.
 Shackleton and two others then sailed the make-shift sail boat in rough seas 800 miles to get help while the rest of the crew remained on Elephant island.
 It took Shackleton a further 16 months and 3 rescue attempts before he reached his crew again.

 It’s an epic tail and I have left some amazing feats of heroism out.
-If you want to know more about Shackleton’s Trans-Antarctic Expedition the Kenneth Branagh film “Shackleton” is on 4OD (I think 4OD only works inside the UK).
+If you want to know more about Shackleton’s Trans-Antarctic Expedition the Kenneth Branagh film “Shackleton” is worth a watch.

 While researching Hurley for this talk I discovered lot of new things like the image below, until now I just assumed that it was a negative image but it’s an image shot at night and lit by multiple flashes, which reminds me of the work of Jean-Luc Brouard (previous MiniClick speaker).

 Along with the image I was speaking about a lot of photos that Frank took on the expedition were in color, that’s right: color in 1915!
 He used a method called the Paget process which was invented in 1912 just three years before he set sail.
 Frank was cutting edge!
 Bizarrely it actually uses one black and white negative plate for each color photo, I can only just get my head round how it works let alone explain it to others but if you want to know more you can read about the Paget process on Wikipeda.